namanrajpal/slack-cline/SYSTEM_ARCHITECTURE.md

   * OAuth flow if/when you support multiple workspaces.

-Slack Gateway does *not* know about Cline or gRPC; it forwards to Run Orchestrator.
+Slack Gateway does *not* know about Cline CLI; it forwards to Run Orchestrator.

 ---

 ### 3.3 Backend – Run Orchestrator

-This is the core “brain” of the application.
+This is the core "brain" of the application.

 **Responsibilities**